cheshire-cat-ai/core/mkdocs/conceptual/prompts/main_prompt.md

 The main goal of this component is to provide the Cat with the recent conversation history, followed by the user's input.
 Lastly, the `{agent_scratchpad}` is the collection of notes the Cat reads from and writes to its reasoning when performing chain of thoughts.

-## Main Prompt flow :material-information-outline:{ title="click on the hooks node to see the hooks documentation" }
+## Main Prompt flow :material-information-outline:{ title="click on the nodes with hooks to see their documentation" }

 !!! note "Developer documentation"
     [Main Prompt hooks](../../technical/plugins/hooks.md)